bursonk/MiniRobot/README.md

 ## General info
 This project contains the custom chassis and PCB design files I created for a University Design Project in February 2020.

-Additionally, a folder of SolidWorks parts with the electrical components used in the robot is included.
-Parts in this folder are used for the robot assembly design and were obtained from SolidWorks resources, from the manufacturer, or developed by me.

 ## Technologies
 *Teensy3.6
 *KiCad